Towards Measuring and Modeling "Culture" in LLMs: A Survey: Findings: Defining Culture

 \subsection{Demographic Proxies}

-Most studies use either geographical {\bf region} (19 out of 39) or {\bf language} (19 out of 39) or both (13 out of 39) as a proxy for culture.
+Most studies use either geographical {\bf region} (37 out of 90) or {\bf language} (35 out of 90) or both (17 out of 90) as a proxy for culture.
 These two proxies are strongly correlated especially when regions are defined as countries (for example, \citet{Gedeshi2021,nangia-etal-2020-crows,koto-etal-2023-large}).
 Some of these studies focus on a specific region or language, for example, Indonesia ~\cite{koto-etal-2023-large}, France/French \cite{nangia-etal-2020-crows}, Middle-east/Arabic \cite{naous2023having}, and India~\cite{khanuja-etal-2023-evaluating}.
 A few studies, such as \citet{dwivedi-etal-2023-eticor}, further groups countries into larger global regions such as Europe.
 Middle East and Africa.
 Meanwhile, \citet{wibowo2023copalid} studied at a more granular province-level Jakarta region, arguing the difficulty in defining general culture even within a country.
 Typically, the goal here is to create a dataset for a specific region/language and contrast the performance of the models on this dataset to that of a dominant culture (usually Western/American) or language (usually English).
-This might be problematic since Western/American/Anglo-centric culture itself is difficult to define and contains various divergent sub-cultures.
+This is sociologically problematic, given that there are of course as many different cultural groups and practices in the West as anywhere else.
+However, for the purposes of these NLP studies, which aim to demonstrate and measure the limited representation of non-Western practices in these models, this approach is \textit{practically} useful.
 Other studies, such as~\citet{cao-etal-2023-assessing,tanmay2023probing,quan-etal-2020-risawoz,wang2023seaeval} create and contrast datasets in a few different languages (typically 4-8).
 Very rarely, we see datasets and studies spanning a large number of regions: \citet{jha-etal-2023-seegull} proposes a stereotype dataset across 178 countries and \citet{Gedeshi2021} is a dataset spanning 200 countries; \citet{wu-etal-2023-cross} studies 27 diverse cultures across 6 continents; and \citet{dwivedi-etal-2023-eticor} studies social norms of 50+ countries grouped by 5 broad regions.
 However, almost all studies conclude that the models are more biased and/or have better performance for Western culture/English language than the other ones that were studied.